According to Spine Health, up to 40% of the population has sciatica, with middle-aged men being the most susceptible to the condition.

 Medically, sciatica is called lumbar radiculopathy, but it is more commonly known as a “pinched nerve.”
 Sitting or standing for prolonged periods of time can put pressure on your nerves and increase the pain.

 Read on to hear from OrthoIndy pain management physician, Dr. Nicholas Jasper, as he discusses the best stretches and exercises for sciatic nerve pain and effective sciatica treatment.

 What is sciatica pain?

 Sciatica pain is impingement of the spinal nerve roots causing inflammation and irritation of the spinal nerves.

-“This pain is typically called ‘sciatica’ because the nerve roots that are most commonly pinched in your low back involve either the L4, L5 or S1 nerve roots”, said Dr. Jasper.
+“This pain is typically called ‘sciatica’ because the nerve roots that are most commonly pinched in your low back involve either the L4, L5, or S1 nerve roots”, said Dr. Jasper.
 “These nerve roots exit the spine and combine to form the sciatic nerve that then travels from your lower back and into the buttocks and down the back of each leg and into each foot.”

 What causes sciatica?

-It is mostly commonly caused by a herniated disc, which can be a result of simple wear and tear due to aging.
+It is most commonly caused by a herniated disc, which can be a result of simple wear and tear due to aging.
 It is more common in people between the ages of 30 and 50 years old.

 When a disc herniates, the gel-like center of the disc protrudes into or through the disc’s outer lining.
 This herniated disc will sometimes press directly on the nerve roots that exit the spine and become the sciatic nerve.

-You may also feel numbness, tingling and/or weakness, typically affecting one leg at a time.
+You may also feel numbness, tingling, and/or weakness, typically affecting one leg at a time.